Paralympic canoeist Emma Wiggs says medals will flow in Tokyo

 She said, “It’s funny.
 You spend so much time dreaming of competing in places like Rio and Tokyo.
 Then, as soon as you’re there, all you do is tell yourself ‘I’m back in Nottingham, it’s just 200 metres and I know exactly what to do’.
 Yes, there will be nerves in Tokyo because it’s the world’s biggest stage.
 But I’ll just look down the lane and tell myself I’m back on that lake in Nottingham.”

 At the 1996 Olympic Games, Great Britain and Northern Ireland finished 36th in the medal table with one gold medal.
-Then in 1997 National Lottery funding for elite sport began.
-Since then, we have won 864 Olympic and Paralympic medals and in the last Games in Rio in 2016 we finished in 2nd place.
+Then in 1997, National Lottery funding for elite sport began.
+Prior to the Tokyo 2020 Games, we had won 864 Olympic and Paralympic medals and in the last Games in Rio in 2016 we finished in 2nd place.
 All this is made possible by you, National Lottery players.
 When you play a little, you help our athletes a lot.

 7th July 2021